High-frequency Active Auroral Research Program

-The High-frequency Active Auroral Research Program (HAARP) is a University of Alaska Fairbanks program which researches the ionosphere - the highest, ionized part of Earth’s atmosphere.
+The High-frequency Active Auroral Research Program (HAARP) is a University of Alaska Fairbanks program which researches the ionosphere – the highest, ionized part of Earth's atmosphere.
 The most prominent instrument at HAARP is the Ionospheric Research Instrument (IRI), a high-power radio frequency transmitter facility operating in the high frequency (HF) band.
 The IRI is used to temporarily excite a limited area of the ionosphere.
 Other instruments, such as a VHF and a UHF radar, a fluxgate magnetometer, a digisonde (an ionospheric sounding device), and an induction magnetometer, are used to study the physical processes that occur in the excited region.
+Work on the HAARP facility began in 1993.
 Initially HAARP was jointly funded by the U.S. Air Force, the U.S. Navy, the University of Alaska Fairbanks, and the Defense Advanced Research Projects Agency (DARPA).
 It was designed and built by BAE Advanced Technologies.
 Its original purpose was to analyze the ionosphere and investigate the potential for developing ionospheric enhancement technology for radio communications and surveillance.
 Since 2015 it has been operated by the University of Alaska Fairbanks.

-Work on the HAARP facility began in 1993.
 The current working IRI was completed in 2007; its prime contractor was BAE Systems Advanced Technologies.
 As of 2008, HAARP had incurred around $250 million in tax-funded construction and operating costs.
 In May 2014, it was announced that the HAARP program would be permanently shut down later in the year.
 After discussions between the parties, ownership of the facility was transferred to the University of Alaska Fairbanks in August 2015.

-HAARP is a target of conspiracy theorists, who claim that it is capable of "weaponizing" weather.
-Commentators and scientists say that advocates of this and other conspiracy theories are wrong, as claims made fall well outside the abilities of the facility, if not the scope of natural science.
+HAARP is a target of conspiracy theorists, who claim that it is capable of weather manipulation and mind control.
+Scientists and other critics point out that these claims fall well outside the abilities of the facility, and often outside the scope of current natural science.